 Dentures are dental prosthetics designed to replace missing teeth and restore oral function and aesthetics.
 There are several reasons why you might require a full set of dentures for your situation.
 Woodside Denture Centre offers a Free Denture Consultation to see what the best solution is for you.
-Today we give 10 reasons why you may require dentures, as well as several alternatives to full dentures.
+Today, we give 10 reasons why you may require denture, as well as several alternatives to a full denture.

 1. Extensive Tooth Loss:

-- If you have lost a significant number of teeth due to decay, gum disease, or injury, dentures may be recommended to restore your ability to chew and speak.
+- If you have lost a significant number of teeth due to decay, gum disease, or injury, denture may be recommended to restore your ability to chew and speak.

 2. Complete Tooth Loss in One or Both Arches:

-- When all or most of your natural teeth are missing in either the upper or lower jaw, complete dentures (full dentures) may be recommended to replace all of the teeth in that arch.
+- When all or most of your natural teeth are missing in either the upper or lower jaw, complete denture (full denture) may be recommended to replace all of the teeth in that arch.

 3. Partial Tooth Loss: